bwindels/exif-parser/README.md

 	cd exif-parser/
 	make build-browser-bundle

+Built versions of the bundles are also available in the [exif-parser-browser-bundles repo](https://github.com/bwindels/exif-parser-browser-bundles).

 This will generate a `dist/exif-parser-(version).js` and `dist/exif-parser-(version)-min.js` file.
 These bundles expose the parser on the `ExifParser` global variable, which you would use like this:

 	var parser = window.ExifParser.create(arrayBuffer);